 My blogging work now runs in a semi-autopilot mode.
 Yes, just semi-autopilot.
-I still write for my blogs and edit what my writer/VA schedules before publishing them.
+I still write for my blogs and edit/optimize for SEO what my writer/VA schedules before publishing them.

 It has been slow progress for me since I am a busy, hands-on mother plus an Airbnb host, too (in vacation mode due to Covid19 virus).

 Looking back, this is far better compared to when I was just starting out, doing everything by myself.
 It somehow feels like an accomplishment to be an employer.
 It feels good to know that I can take days off when I want to or see the business growing despite just "delegating" tasks from time to time.

 It's time to make your goals into a reality.

 If there's something I learned from this experience, it's making yourself "indispensable" by learning skills that align with your passion in life.

 I love blogging, learning, writing, design, and videos.
 And getting into the technical side of things (managing servers) is what I'm learning (yes, learning doesn't stop) to make myself indispensable - and be my own boss.

 I know life can be overwhelming, so take one lesson and one task at a time.